 A 40-year-old Bartholomew County man who was found unresponsive in his home Jan.
 21 died of an overdose of loperamide.

-Loperamide is an active ingredient in the over-the-counter anti-diarrheal medication Imodium, said Bartholomew County Deputy Coroner Jay Frederick.
+Loperamide is an active ingredient in the over-the-counter anti-diarrheal medication Imodium, said Jay Frederick, Bartholomew County deputy coroner.

-The Indiana State Police investigated the case after the man was discovered by a relative who called 911 at 6:30 a.m.
+The Indiana State Police investigated the death after the man was discovered by a relative who called 911 at 6:30 a.m.
 Jan.
-21, said Indiana State Police spokesman Stephen Wheeles in an earlier interview.
+21.